 By easing pressure on these energy-carrying channels, the needles correct the body’s Qi imbalances by allowing energy to flow more freely.
 Meridian points also coincide with the major nerve centres.
 The needles stimulate the nerves, causing them to release feel-good chemicals known as endorphins.

 People in pain often have low levels of endorphins.
 The release of those endorphins can suppress the sensation of pain.
 The points are also located near the trigger points and these spots are the on the body where pain radiates away from the centre when pressed.
 Acupuncture may ease the stress on trigger points thereby lessening pain in that area.

 Acupuncture for pain management

 At Care Plus Physiotherapy, acupuncture may be used initially during the acute phase to decrease the pain as well as in preparation for, or in addition to, physiotherapy or chiropractic care.

-In the case of pain management, for example tendinopathies, acupuncture to the affected area increases blood flow, oxygenation and nutrient supply in order to aid tissue repair within an injured tendon.
+In the case of pain management, acupuncture to the affected area increases blood flow.
+The Acupuncture increase oxygenation and nutrient supply in order to aid tissue repair within an injured tendon.